LOS ANGELES RIVER AND LOCAL RESOURCES

 LA Creek Freak: a blog "Towards healthy Southern California streams, creeks, rivers and neighborhoods".

 Article: "Century-Old Hobo Graffiti Found Under L.A.
 River Bridge" An anthropologist follows trail of century-old hobo graffiti in LA.
 Project connections: history, homelessness and housing crisis, anthropology, enthnography, history of urban graffiti.
-Another article: "100 Year Old Hobo Graffiti"
+Article: "100 Year Old Hobo Graffiti"

 KCET: Confluence: News and stories related to the revitalization of the Los Angeles River and surrounding communities from KCET public media.
 Wide range of salient and inspiring stories and news related to all aspects of LARiver!